Lab 1: Lake Trout

 Overview

-In this lab, you will refresh your knowledge of Python, install conda, and get some practice using pandas.
+In this lab, you will refresh your knowledge of Python, upload data to Kaggle, and get some practice using pandas.
 You will also learn a great deal about how to determine the age of lake trout in Alaska using otolith growth measurements.

 The data you’ll need can be downloaded as a zip file here.
 An abstract of a paper published using this data can be found here. (not important to the lab, but you may be curious to learn more about trout!)